 · Sexual Exploitation

 The day will end with a test on these subject areas, along with question relating to routes within the Selby area, locations and places of interest, which you will be expected to pass in order to progress your application.

-If you fail the test you will be able to re-sit it.
+If you fail the test you'll be able to take a re-test.
 All applicants will be able to take a maximum of 6 tests.
-To book a re-sit please contact the Taxi Licensing Section.
-Re-sits will take place at the Civic Centre, Selby and cost £18.00, payment will be taken at the time of booking.
+To book a re-test please click here to email licensing.
+A fee will be required.

 All application costs are to be paid by the applicant.
 Unfortunately, we cannot reimburse costs incurred, whether a licence is granted or not.

 Exisitng Drivers need to complete an Enhanced DBS with us every 3 years.
 This must be applied for via Selby District Council.
 All driver's must sign up to and remain on the DBS update service from 23 January 2020.
 Click here to sign up to this service.

 Once the payment for the DBS has been paid, we require three forms of ID from you (dated within the last three months and must not include a mobile phone bill) and an email address, we will then email you a link for you to enter your personal details.
 Once you have submitted this information the DBS process will begin.